Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 High convection and flipping helped the chicken to be thoroughly cooked without any pink spots in just 50 minutes.
 However, the internal temperature was a little too high at 205-207°F compared to the USDA recommended 165°F-180°F, so it got an 8/10.

 Due to being spread out, the wings were extremely crispy and deliciously fall-off-the-bone.
+The best part was the drumstick, crispy on the outside and moist on the inside.
 However, the wings and the breast ended up a little dry so our chef gave the chicken an 8/10 for taste.

 Pieces of golden baked french fries using a toaster oven inside a stainless steel air fryer basket on a grey background.